Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Spartan Bayesian Optimization

-For Bayesian optimization, we propose the combination of a local and a global kernels and with multivariate normal distributions as weighting functions.
+We propose the combination of a kernel with global influence with several kernels with moving local influence.
+The influence is determined by a weighting function (see Figure \ref{fig:domains}).
+The influence of the local kernels is centered in a single point with multiple diameters, creating a funnel structure.
 We have called this kernel, the Spartan kernel: